MileHacker Logo

 • Port Area: Connects cruise passengers and ferry travelers to the city center and train station.

-• Buses generally operate from early morning (around 5:00 AM) until late evening (around Midnight).
+• Buses generally operate from early morning (about 5:00 AM) until late evening (around Midnight).
 Frequency varies by route and time of day.

 Ticketing & Fares

-Purchase single tickets in advance from "tabaccherie" (tobacconists), newsstands, or vending machines.
+Purchase one-way tickets in advance from "tabaccherie" (tobacconists), newsstands, or machines that sell snacks and drinks.
 On-board purchase costs slightly more (€2.50 vs €1.50).
 Multi-journey or day passes offer better value for frequent use.

 Ticket Validation

 It is imperative to validate your ticket immediately upon boarding the bus.
 Look for the small yellow or green validation machines.
-Failure to validate can result in a significant fine if a ticket inspector checks.
+Failure to validate could cause a significant fine if a ticket inspector checks.

 Accessibility